 This means your furnace is ignited at high speed because its low pressure switch couldn’t close.

-It’s best to let a pro like one from Service Experts Heating & Air Conditioning in Denver work on repairing or replacing this part.
+It’s best to let a professional like one from Service Experts Heating & Air Conditioning in Denver handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.

 We want you to be absolutely content with our furnace repair in Denver.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have multiple pressure switches to allow the system to run at different speeds—and use less energy.
 These switches also make sure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

 Your low pressure switch may not be functioning right if your furnace inducer motor begins in high speed and high ignition, then slows down and shifts into low-fire mode about 30 seconds afterward.

 Your system will demonstrate something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.